On a humid summer morning in Hyattsville, Maryland, Jerami Grant is back where it all began.

 “I know summer has started when I walk into the gym at 6:30 or 6:45 in the morning before our camps start at 7, and Jerami is already in there getting shots up,” said Jones, who’s known Grant since he was six and has amassed a 469-116 record at DeMatha over the last 17 years.
 “Music’s playing and he’s lathered in sweat already a good hour, hour-and-a-half into his workout.
 That’s just him.
 That’s Jerami.”

 Years removed from DeMatha, Grant never lost his hard-working gene.
-He’s the same grinder now that he was as a rising prep star, at Syracuse, and throughout his first professional seasons with the 76ers, who selected Grant 39th overall in 2014, and Oklahoma City, where Grant played for the last three years before he was traded to Denver this past summer.
+He’s the same grinder now that he was as a rising prep star, at Syracuse, and throughout his first professional seasons with the 76ers, who selected Grant 39th overall in 2014.
 His workmanlike nature has shown up at every stop along the way.

 Take Grant’s three-point shot for example.
-Over his two seasons at Syracuse, Grant attempted just 30 3s.
+Over his two seasons at Syracuse, Grant attempted just 30 threes.
 He rarely ventured out beyond the three-point arc and instead stayed tethered to the paint.
 But in Philadelphia, the 6-foot-9 forward began to adapt his game to the modern NBA.
-Big men were gradually beginning to shoot more 3s and Grant willingly fell in line with the current trend.
+Big men were gradually beginning to shoot more three-pointers and Grant willingly fell in line with the current trend.

-A more-accurate 3-point shot has unlocked an offensive game that at one point was strictly based around the rim and in transition.
+A more-accurate three-point shot has unlocked an offensive game that at one point was strictly based around the rim and in transition.

 “You can tell he works hard,” said Will Barton who grew up in nearby Baltimore and played against Grant on the AAU circuit.
 “Knowing him as long as I’ve known him, you’ve seen facets of his game mature.
 He couldn’t really shoot that well when we were younger.
 He was really just an athlete; tall, gangly.
 But as he grew up he honed his skills more.